Canefis/UltimateProy-MRR-support-/README.md

 - Mining on different wallets for splitting rewards in case of sharing rig/farm
 - Control workers using different OS at a single place
 - Mining farm with a poor internet connection
-- Miningrigrentals.com fully compatible + Jasminer/Ipollo asics
+- Miningrigrentals.com is fully compatible + Jasminer/Ipollo asics

 # Supported coins and algorithms